jmgirard/hitop/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hitop is to …
+The goal of hitop is to provide functions helpful for researchers working on the Hierarchical Taxonomy of Psychopathology (HiTOP).

 ## Installation